saicaca/fuwari/src/content/posts/covuni-experienc-draft.md

 ---

-For July 2024,
+In July 2024,
 I had the privilege
 of attending [Coventry University's Summer School](https://www.coventry.ac.uk/study-at-coventry/summer-schools/) [^search-disclaimer] organized by [Vishwaniketan Incubation Center](https://vic.vishwaniketan.edu.in/) (VIC from hereon).
-This experience lasted for 4 weeks
-sold to us by VIC as "[International Summer Internship](https://ugfellowship.vishwaniketan.edu.in/)."
+This experience lasted for 4 weeks and was sold to us by VIC as "[International Summer Internship](https://ugfellowship.vishwaniketan.edu.in/)."
 Once we got to the UK, it turned out to be summer school, which made more sense to me than internship.

 This blog post covers some of what I learned and did during the summer school.
-Also, this is from the perspective of someone who is already familiar with the basics of Godot enough to participate in Game Maker's Toolkit's Game Jam in 2023 [^gmtk2023-itchio] [^gmtk2023-github].
+Note that this is from the perspective of someone who is already familiar with the basics of Godot enough to participate in Game Maker's Toolkit's Game Jam in 2023 [^gmtk2023-itchio] [^gmtk2023-github].
 ::github{repo="pawarherschel/GMTK2023"}
 I also know unity on a surface level due to uploading avatars and making minor changes to them for VRChat.